frankezuruike/secure-salary-loan/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/4b710716-cfe3-482e-9cb0-fba282ea2767) and click on Share -> Publish.
+Simply open [BeraCode](https://lovable.dev/projects/4b710716-cfe3-482e-9cb0-fba282ea2767) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my BeraCode project?

 Yes, you can!